mezzio/mezzio-session-ext/docs/book/intro.md

 ```

 Then whenever you call `$session->clear()`, the cookie will be deleted in
-the browser, in addition of the session being deleted on the server.
+the browser, in addition to the session being deleted on the server.

 ## Usage